 Temporary group assignments enable you to manage group memberships for users who need group membership for a specific time period.
+If Azure Active Directory is configured by the DRA Administrator, you can create temporary group assignments for Azure groups, and add Azure users and synced users to an Azure group membership.
 In the Web Console, you can create and manage assignments from both DRA primary and secondary servers.
 However, actions that you can take on existing assignments vary depending on the state the assignment is in.